 GSU is committed to offering an exceptional and accessible education that prepares students with the knowledge, skills and confidence to succeed in a global society.

-Governors State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Governors State University is accredited by the Higher Learning Commission.
 The university is also a member of the Illinois Council of Baccalaureate and Higher Degree Programs.
 Each program is accredited by a professional accrediting agency in each case where there is a national accreditation body.

 230 South LaSalle Street, Suite 7-500